adoption from foster care

 Families Seeking to Adopt

-**If seeking to adopt a child, your home study must have been completed by a licensed adoption agency and cannot be expired. ***If the study was completed by your state agency for foster care licensing or foster adoption, IT CAN NOT BE USED FOR A PRIVATE ADOPTION and a new home study needs to be completed by a private/licensed agency before you can be matched.
+If the study was completed by your state agency for foster care licensing or foster adoption, it cannot be used for a private adoption, and a new home study needs to be completed by a private/licensed agency before you can be matched.

 Prospective adoptive families will be provided with the child’s school records, medical documents, and psychological documentation for review to gain a better understanding of the child’s needs.
 If the child was adopted from foster care originally, then any of those available documents are also required.